SOME WAYS YOU CAN HELP!

 Letters to the Editor

 Still needed.
 Write from your heart about why we need to vote yes on Measure C and protect the trees in our watershed.
-Send letters to: firstname.lastname@example.org - Sean Scully
+Send letters to: email@example.com - Sean Scully.
+Also please submit to other papers including the Vallejo Times-Herald, read by voters in American Canyon.

 Canines for C!

-Talk to everyone you see and tell them why you are supporting Measure C and how you feel about the opposition's campaign.
+Talk to everyone you can and tell them why you are supporting Measure C and why it is so important to protect Napa County's water and oak woodlands.
 THIS is the most important thing we can do!

 Write A Letter.